 Disclaimer: this is not your traditional Poutine recipe, this is the healthier version, therefore you can have this more often.
 And I am sure you will!

 My adaptation comes with crispy oven baked French fries because greasy fried food is bad, you already knew that.
-If you happen to have duck fat on your hand, this is the best dish to use it.
-Roasted potatoes with duck fat is a game changer.
-I added lean ground beef and skipped the butter for a richer sauce with more protein.
+If you happen to have duck fat on your hand, this is the best dish to use it for because roasted potatoes with duck fat is a game changer.
+I added lean ground beef and skipped the butter for a less rich sauce but with a good load of protein.
 You can make this easily a vegetarian dish, just substitute mushrooms for the beef and use good vegetable stock.
 Unfortunately, the cheese curds had to go, sorry for that.
 But it will be fine, we are topping this Poutine with a pungent horseradish-yogurt sauce, this makes it a little tangy and spicy.
 Sprinkle with chopped onion and jalapeno, pop open a bottle of beer and you have a perfect dinner.

 - 2 pounds baking potatoes

-- 2 Tbsp. duck fat or vegetable oil
+- 2 tablespoons duck fat or vegetable oil

 - 240 ml / 1 cup beef broth